 Middle College Steps to Enrollment

-Middle College is a program comprised of the high schools in the South San Francisco Unified School District.
-Applicants must meet any and all regulations pertaining to enrollment in El Camino, South San Francisco, and Baden High Schools.
+Middle College is a program for students who attend high schools in the South San Francisco Unified School District or for students living in San Bruno that attend high schools in the San Mateo Union High School District.
 YOU MUST APPLY TO MIDDLE COLLEGE FIRST, AND THEN, UPON ACCEPTANCE, APPLY TO SKYLINE COLLEGE.

 STEP 1: MIDDLE COLLEGE APPLICATION